A Broad Overview Of IBD

 - The Differences Between Ulcerative Colitis and Crohn’s Disease

 - Ulcerative Colitis Complications

 Where To Find Out More

 There is obviously much more to learn about the finer details of IBD, as well as how to deal with the unpleasant aspects of these diseases and their treatments.
-Searching About IBD/Crohn’s Disease via the search box on the site could yield the answers you are looking for, or you could drill down into all my articles divided up by category.
+Searching Verywell Health via the search box on the site could yield the answers you are looking for, or you could drill down into all my articles divided up by category (on the left).
 If you can’t find it there, post a comment below and let me know about the topics you’d like to see.